Essential navigation patterns in 2016

 Essential navigation patterns in 2016.

 Your navigation menu makes or breaks your website’s UX, which is what you should be primarily designing for at all times.
 There’s no better service you can provide your clients as a designer than to ensure that the sites you build for them boast a stunning and highly functional user experience.
 A splendid UX guarantees that your clients’ sites get more leads, visitors and readers, not to mention retain regular visitors.
 It is the most important part of creating a site, and you have great control over it based on how you design your site’s navigation menu.
 Unfortunately, not all designers place a high priority on designing for excellent navigation, which does a disservice to clients, and visitors.
-To create a very credible reputation as a designer — and to be an in-demand designer — you have to master one of the most basic aspects of web design.
+To create a very credible reputation as a designer—and to be an in-demand designer—you have to master one of the most basic aspects of web design.
 That’s creating stellar navigation for your clients’ sites.
 Here’s how.

 Sticky navigation

-is an essential component of navigation since it empowers your users to instantly access the menu and easily find what they want on your site.
+Sticky navigation is an essential component of navigation since it empowers your users to instantly access the menu and easily find what they want on your site.
 Sticky navigation stays locked in place as users scroll down a page.
-There’s nothing more frustrating — especially in the case of long-scrolling pages — than to have to scroll all the way up again to navigate to another page on the site.
+There’s nothing more frustrating—especially in the case of long-scrolling pages—than to have to scroll all the way up again to navigate to another page on the site.
 Remember that, on the Web, speed is everything (loading pages, finding desired content, etc.) so allowing users to access the navigation menu more quickly is a best practice.
 By including a sticky navigation bar, you’re also helping to reduce cognitive load on your users by constantly putting their navigation choices right in front of them.
 Alternative Press features a good example of how to incorporate sticky navigation into your pages.
 Note how all the most important sections are easily accessible and identifiable, by effective color contrast, in the navigation bar, no matter how far you scroll down the page.
 Alternative-Press-Screen-Shot

 Obvious hypertext